 Address: Castlehill, Edinburgh, EH1 2NG

 Visitor guide: Edinburgh Castle

-The origins of the castle began over a thousand years ago when the Gododdin (a powerful Scottish tribe) established a hill fort on top of Castle Rock.
-When Scotland’s tribes were later brought under the rule of one kingdom, the strategic importance of Castle Rock meant that it would be useful as a royal stronghold which is why the Scots King David I began construction of the castle in the 12th century.
+The origins of the castle began over one thousand years ago when the Gododdin (a powerful Scottish tribe) established a hill fort on top of Castle Rock.
+When Scotland’s tribes were later brought under the rule of one kingdom, the strategic importance of Castle Rock meant that it was useful as a royal fortress, which is why the Scots King David I began construction of the castle in the 12th century.